acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ## Performance considerations

 First we need the serial version to use as a reference for calculation of parallel scaling.
-We will use a couple of new compiler options: turn on optimization reporting *(-qopt-report=1)* and ask for vectorization report *(-qopt-report-phase=vec)*.
-Intel compiler does not print this information on screen, it saves optimization reports in *\*.optrpt* files.
+We will use a couple of new compiler options:
+- turn on optimization reporting *(-qopt-report=1)*
+- ask specifically for vectorization report *(-qopt-report-phase=vec)*.

 At optimization level *-O3* compiler automatically tries to vectorize code.
 To compile a pure serial version with the same optimization level we can turn off auto vectorization (add *-no-vec*).
 ~~~